Mangifera gedebe

 Mangifera gedebe is a species of plant in the family Anacardiaceae.
 In Javanese it is known as kedepir, in Malay repeh, in Sumatra it has been called gedepir, and in Kalimantan asam rambang or kepi.

+Description

 It is a tree, and can grow up to 30 metres tall and up to 60 centimetres diameter, though it usually grows to about 15 metres tall and 45 centimetres diameter at breast height.
 The elliptic to oblong-shaped leaves are somewhat leathery in texture and 5 to 23 cm in length and 2 to 6 cm in width.
 The flowers are white, and have five stamens, of which only one is fertile.
 It produces obliquely subrotund drupes as fruit, these are 8 to 9 cm in diameter and have a thin layer of fibrous flesh.
 The seeds, like a walnut, have a very irregularly lobed and folded surface.

+Distribution and habitat

 It grows in lowlands on river banks or in swamp forests.
 The flowers appear from June to September, the fruits from August to November.